 "I wrote a major newspaper article about the Congressional JFK investigation and stated it was an inside job, a coup d'état, when the powers-that-be killed Kennedy in 1963.
 I began teaching a JFK class at UT-Arlington in 1976, and students could vote at the end of class and they voted unanimously that it was a coup d'état, there was no proof on the other side....The last two pieces of evidence pinning the crime on Oswald have recently collapsed..."

-These bold claims and hearsay do not substantiate the many ideas Marrs presents and he is determined a conspiracy occurred without a substantial amount of decisive evidence in 1974.
+These bold claims and hearsay do not substantiate the many ideas Marrs presents and he is determined a conspiracy occurred without a substantial amount of decisive evidence in nineteen seventy-four.
 He taught a class on the subject before the evidence revealed during the House Select Committee on Assassinations was even a consideration.
 Marrs unfortunately seeks to use the vote in a class he taught as confirmation of his ideas and it fails to do so.
 Additionally, the claim neglects to account for his influence and control of information his students received, his seeming bias, and students desire to do well in his class.

 His claim of no proof on the official side is also deficient, officials despite their many errors and acts of suppression do possess a significant amount of evidence.
 Most evidence gathered by the CIA and FBI was to implicate Oswald but verified information must enjoy consideration despite who offers it.
 Marrs seeks to dismiss large portions of evidence due to his disregard for officials but all the evidence must be reviewed to render a viable inquiry.
 Marrs then digresses into already determined official inconsistencies that do not prove a conspiracy.
 He again speculates that Dallas officials were complicit in illegal actions; he fails to consider incompetence and while many actions of involved authorities were dishonest and repressive, mistakes did occur repeatedly.
 His assertions including many connected individuals related to a conspiracy does not consider the likely chance of discovery.